carinemores/ecoliCPS/README.md

 ## 1. Installation Instructions and Dependencies
-This project requires the installation of the following bioinformatics tools: Guppy v6.4.6, Flye v2.9, Pilon v1.23, and bbmap.
+This project requires the installation of the following bioinformatics tools: Guppy v6.4.6, Flye v2.9, Pilon v1.23, and bbmap v38.87.

 ### Guppy v6.4.6
 To install Guppy, follow the instructions provided on the [Oxford Nanopore Technologies website](https://nanoporetech.com).